LLNL/shroud/docs/functions.rst

 How Functions are Wrapped
 -------------------------

-As each function declartion is parsed a format dictionary is created with fields to describe the function and its arguments.
+As each function declaration is parsed a format dictionary is created with fields to describe the function and its arguments.
 The fields are then expanded into the function wrapper.